NexusKrop/NexusShift/README.md

 You can use the built-in Minecraft command helper to learn the syntax of the commands of this plugin.

+Beware, all commands are currently being rewritten to use NMS because we can't get the dependency to work right.

 ## Contributing